stacks-network/stacks-core/docs/namespace_creation.md

     }
 ```

+The `confirmation` field indicates how deep in the blockchain the transaction is
+at the time.
+Generating more blocks will increase its number of confirmations.

+When you do this live,
 **YOU SHOULD LEAVE YOUR COMPUTER RUNNING UNTIL THE `name_import` QUEUE IS EMPTY**.
 Blockstack's background API daemon will monitor the transactions and upload the
 name's zone file to the Blockstack Atlas network once it is confirmed.